 Aside from being an award-winning novel writer, LWOT readers don't know much about you.
 LWOT has almost 100 years of publishing history filled with colourful characters like Gradey Alexander and Christopher Ninjerk.
 What do you bring to the world's greatest fiction magazine's mythology?

 LWOT has quite an amazing history with amazing people behind it.
-I really have done nothing that colourful in my life, just a lot of boozing.
-Oh, and I lived in South America for a year which gave me an appreciation for literature.
+I really have done nothing that colourful in my life.
+Oh, I lived in South America for a year which gave me an appreciation for literature.
 I read fifty books in a year, that'll do it to anyone.
 I even managed to write a lot of incoherent nonsense in that time, as well.

 Now that you've achieved incredible literary success what's next?